Chart Color Schemes

 Population

 The population of the suburb of Travancore is estimated at around 3,001 as of Feb 2026.
-This reflects an increase from the population recorded in the 2021 Census, which reported a population of 2,116 people.
-The change is inferred from AreaSearch's resident population estimate of 2,718 following examination of the latest ERP data release by the ABS (June 2024) and an additional 52 validated new addresses since the Census date.
-This level of population equates to a density ratio of 7,145 persons per square kilometer, placing Travancore in the top 10% of national locations assessed by AreaSearch.
-The suburb's population growth of 41.8% since the 2021 census exceeded both the national average (9.9%) and state averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 88.0% of overall population gains during recent periods.
+This reflects an increase of 885 people since the 2021 Census, which reported a population of 2,116 people.
+The change is inferred from the resident population of 2,718 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 52 validated new addresses since the Census date.
+This level of population equates to a density ratio of 7,145 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch.
+The suburb's 41.8% growth since the 2021 census exceeded the national average (9.9%).
+Population growth was primarily driven by overseas migration that contributed approximately 88.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, an above median population growth is projected for the suburb, with an expected increase of 401 persons to 2041 based on aggregated SA2-level projections, reflecting a reduction of 5.4% in total over the 17 years.
+Considering projected demographic shifts, an above median population growth is projected for the suburb, with an expected growth of 703 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.0% in total over the 17 years.

 Frequently Asked Questions - Population